hashicorp/consul/website/source/docs/internals/acl.html.markdown

 }
 ```

-Note that the above will allow access for reading service information only.
+The above will allow access for reading service information only.
 This
 level of access allows discovering other services in the system, but is not
 enough to allow the agent to sync its services and checks into the global
 catalog during [anti-entropy](/docs/internals/anti-entropy.html).